samsung-cnct/kraken/README.md

 You may update your nodepools with Kraken, specifically the Kubernetes version, the nodepool counts and instance types.
 To do so, please make desired changes in your configuration file, and then run Kraken's cluster update command, as described below, pointing to your configuration file.

 #### Running Kraken update
 You can specify different versions of Kubernetes in each nodepool.
-Note: this may affect the compatibility of your cluster's Krakenlib-provided services.
+Note: this may affect the compatibility of your cluster's Kraken-provided services.
 Specify which nodepools you wish to update with a comma-separated list of the names of the nodepools.
 Please be patient; this process may take a while; about ten minutes per node.

 - Step 1: Make appropriate changes to configuration file
 - Step 2: Run